 The Air Force came out on Monday to talked to interested students.
 Navy Seals and scuba divers had a tent on Tuesday explaining what combat diving is.
 Wednesday the Army brought a High Mobility Multipurpose Wheeled Vehicle, or Humvee, on campus that people could take pictures on.

-“People had a lot of questions if they wanted to join and just what everything was about veterans wise,” said veteran and 2-year political science major at Saddleback College Walter Castillo.
+“People had a lot of questions if they wanted to join and just what everything was about veterans wise,” said veteran Walter Castillo, now a second-year political science major at Saddleback College.

 Castillo is a part of the VETS program as well as the veterans student council.
 He plans on taking over Tolles job as president of the council next semester.

 The Marines set up a pull-up bar and held a contest outside of the quad.